-There must be either a tile layer called regions or there must be the both tile layers regions_input and regions_output.
+There must be either a tile layer called regions or there must be both tile layers regions_input and regions_output.
 Using the regions layer, the region defined for input and output is the same.
 Using the different layers regions_input and regions_output delivers the possibility to have different regions for the input section and the output section.
-The region layer(s) are only used to mark regions, where an Automapping rule exists.
-Therefore it does not matter which tiles are used in this layer, since these tiles are just used to define a region.
+The region layer(s) are only used to mark regions where an Automapping rule exists.
+Therefore, it does not matter which tiles are used in this layer, since these tiles are just used to define a region.
 So either use any tile or no tile at a coordinate to indicate if that coordinate belongs to a rule or if it doesn’t.

 If multiple rules are defined in one rulemap file, the regions must not be adjacent.
 That means there must be at least one tile of unused space in between two rules.
 If the regions are adjacent (coherent) then both regions are interpreted as one rule.

 Multiple Rules in One Rulefile¶

 Multiple rules are possible in one rulemap.
 However, if you want to have the rules applied in a certain sequence, you should use multiple rulefiles and define the sequence within the rules.txt file.
 As of now there also is a certain sequence within one rulemapfile.
 Generally speaking the regions with small y value come first.
 If there are regions at the same y value, then the x value is taken into account.
 On orthogonal maps this ordering scheme is the same as for reading in most western countries (Left to right, top to bottom).
 The order within one rulemap may be changed later, once tiled is capable of utilizing multiple threads/processors.
 So if you want to rely on a certain sequence, use different rulemaps and order these in the rules.txt